 - 1/2 tsp. cumin

 - 2 tsp chili powder

 - 2 cans chicken stock

-Slice pork into small pieces and brown with garlic and 1/4 diced onion in lard.
+Slice pork into small pieces, brown with garlic, and 1/4 diced onion in lard.
 Add flour towards the end for thickener.
 Then add 3-4 cups of water, one can of chicken stock, and salt and pepper.
-Cook several hours until pork begins to fall apart.
-Chop remaining onion, slice whole jalapenos into thirds and add with all other ingredients.
+Cook for several hours until the pork begins to fall apart.
+Chop remaining onion, slice whole jalapenos into thirds, and add with all other ingredients.
 This will cook for several more hours on low heat.
 Be cautious as the chili easily sticks to the bottom of the pan.
 Taste periodically for “hotness” of the jalapenos, and depending upon taste, remove when to your desired “heat.”
-When close to complete, if the chili is too thin, remove about two cups liquid in a bowl, whisk in more flour for thickening, and return to the chili.
+When close to complete, if the chili is too thin, remove about two cups of liquid in a bowl, whisk in more flour for thickening, and return to the chili.
 Serve with flour tortillas.
 Great poured over burritos.

 Range Riders Stew

 - 3/4 lb Beef already cooked